kuwarp/quick-tricky/README.md

 just tricky Programming Concepts

-> 1. print  nmbr from given number to the given range of the number using while loop.
+> 1. <h2>print  nmbr from given number to the given range of the number using while loop.

  ```
  let a=5;